-- 7.34 If the Authority has given a person a decision notice and the matter is not referred to the Upper Tribunal, the Authority must, on taking the action to which the decision notice relates, give the person concerned (and any person to whom the decision notice was copied) a final notice. - 7.35 If the matter is referred to the Upper Tribunal and the Tribunal upholds the Authority's decision, the Authority must issue a final notice.
-If, upon referral, the Tribunal (or the court following an appeal of a Tribunal decision) directs the Authority to take different action to that set out in the decision notice, the Authority will issue a further decision notice.
-All such notices will be given to the person concerned (and to any person to whom the decision notice was copied). - 7.36 A final notice about a financial penalty will state the amount of the penalty and the manner in which and period within which it must be paid.
-It will also set out how the penalty will be recovered if it is not paid by the specified date (including any interest charges that may be payable). - 7.37 A final notice about restitution will set out the amount to be paid to, or distributed among, those who have suffered loss as a result of the breach.
-It will also set out the manner in which and date by which restitution must be given. - 7.38 The specified date for payment of a penalty or of restitution must be at least 14 days from the date of the final notice.
-26 In setting what it considers to be a reasonable period for responding, the Authority will take account of any bank or other public holidays that may fall within this period. - 7.39 If all or any of the amount of a financial penalty payable under a final notice is outstanding at the end of the period that was allowed for payment, the Authority may recover the outstanding amount as a debt due to it.
+- 7.45 If the Authority has given a person a Decision Notice and the matter is not referred to the Upper Tribunal within the time period required by the Tribunal rules, the Authority must, on taking the action to which the Decision Notice relates, give the person concerned (and any person to whom the Decision Notice was copied) a Final Notice. - 7.46 If the matter is referred to the Upper Tribunal and the Tribunal upholds the Authority's decision, the Authority must issue a Final Notice.
+If, upon referral, the Tribunal (or the court following an appeal of a Tribunal decision) directs the Authority to take different action to that set out in the Decision Notice, the Authority will issue a further Decision Notice.
+All such notices will be given to the person concerned (and to any person to whom the Decision Notice was copied). - 7.47 A Final Notice about a financial penalty will state the amount of the penalty and the manner in which and period within which it must be paid.
+It will also set out how the penalty will be recovered if it is not paid by the specified date (including any interest charges that may be payable). - 7.48 A Final Notice about restitution will set out the amount to be paid to, or distributed among, those who have suffered loss as a result of the breach.
+It will also set out the manner in which and date by which restitution must be given. - 7.49 The specified date for payment of a penalty or of restitution must be at least 14 days from the date of the Final Notice.
+In setting what it considers to be a reasonable period for responding, the Authority will take account of any bank or other public holidays that may fall within this period. - 7.50 If all or any of the amount of a financial penalty payable under a Final Notice is outstanding at the end of the period that was allowed for payment, the Authority may recover the outstanding amount as a debt due to it.